Dannyx323/python-extract-roms/README.md

 The -g option outputs additional information that can be used to _manually replace_ one of the existing roms in your dump.

-1. Find a rom in the output that matches the same PRG and CHR size as the rom you'd like to replace it with.
+1. Find an existing rom in the output that matches the same PRG and CHR size as the rom you'd like to replace it with.
-2. Use a utility like [famiROM](https://gbatemp.net/download/famirom-2019-01-13.37661/download) to split up the new rom into separate chunks of PRG and CHR data.
+2. Use a utility like [famiROM](https://gbatemp.net/download/famirom-2019-01-13.37661/download) or [NES Rom Splitter](https://www.romhacking.net/utilities/683/) to split up the new rom into separate chunks of PRG and CHR data.
 3. Then use a hex editor like [HxD](https://mh-nexus.de/en/downloads.php?product=HxD20) to paste the respective chunks in the firmware dump at the hex addresses given with the -g option, overwriting the existing data.
 4. Locate the title with a text search and replace it with the title of your new rom, making sure not to overflow the provided title space.